osmfoundation/welcome-mat/docs/en/how-to-give-back.md

 ---
-title: How to give back?
+title: &title How to give back?
-description: How can you or your organization contribute to OSM?
+description: &description How can you or your organization contribute to OSM?

+tile:
+    sequence: 4
+    title: *title
+    description: *description
+    image:
+        src: how-to-give-back.png
+        alt: Workers from the Red Cross humanitarian mission have spread papers with local area research on the ground and are discussing them
 lang: en
 ---